 In George Thompson v.
-Commissioner, the taxpayer claimed two expenses should be “allowed expenses.”
+Commissioner, the taxpayer claimed two expenses that should be "allowed expenses."
 One was his monthly tithe (or donation) to his church, the other, his college expenses for his children.
-Thus reducing the amount he would ultimately pay back the IRS through a partial payment installment agreement.
-So on his Form 433a, he included both expenses, and wanted the IRS to reduce his monthly payment by the amount of these expenses.
+Claiming these expenses would reduce the amount he would ultimately pay back to the IRS through a partial payment installment agreement.
+On his Form 433a he included both expenses, and wanted the IRS to reduce his monthly payment by the amount of these expenses.

 Unallowable religious expenses

-So, my question is, isn’t tithing to the church a fundamental right of worship that can’t be infringed upon?
+So the question is, isn't tithing to the church a fundamental right of worship that can't be infringed upon?
 Your worship of God is but a secondary claim to the fruits your labors — or so says the IRS.

-Probably, but that’s just my opinion.
-And my opinion doesn’t matter.
-But ultimately, the court leaps to the binding conclusion that if the IRS allows people to claim religious expenses, such as tithing, necessary, then enforcement of the tax code will become impossible, as anyone would claim an inability to pay the IRS by claiming a religious objection. “[T]he tax system could not function if denominations were allowed to challenge the tax system’ on the ground that it operated in a manner that violates their religious belief,” claims the court.
+Ultimately, the court leaped to the binding conclusion that if the IRS allows people to claim religious expenses as necessary, then enforcement of the tax code will become impossible as anyone would claim an inability to pay the IRS by claiming a religious objection.
+“The tax system could not function if denominations were allowed to challenge the tax system’ on the ground that it operated in a manner that violates their religious belief,” claims the court.

-This seems like a straw-man argument to me — as couldn’t there be a bright-line rule on maximum tithing amount be imposed?
+Couldn't there be a rule on maximum tithing amount be imposed?
 Clearly churches need money.
-Money is required to exercise religion freely: there I said it.
-And in the case of Mr. Thompson, he wasn’t trying to get out of paying all taxes, just some, subject to his obligation to his religion first.
+Money is required to exercise religion freely…there I said it.
+And in the case of Mr. Thompson, he wasn't trying to get out of paying all taxes, just some, subject to his obligation to his religion first.

 The well-established, historical tithing amount is 10%.
-And, from the opinion, that looks like the amount Mr. Thompson was trying to claim.
-So why couldn’t the court allow for a 10% tithe limitation — instead of nothing?
-Wouldn’t that balance the competing interests of free exercise and raising revenue?
+From the opinion, that looks like the amount Mr. Thompson was trying to claim.
+So why couldn't the court allow for a 10% tithe limitation — instead of nothing?
+Wouldn't that balance the competing interests of free exercise and raising revenue?
 Also, isn't our current Republic founded on the principal that certain rights come from God and can't be taken away by government?

 Unallowable college expenses

-So if we follow this reasoning, if college were free, but the taxpayer didn’t have the ability to send their children to a free school, then, apparently, the tax court would find that expense allowable.
+So their reasoning is: If college were free but the taxpayer didn't have the ability to send their children to a free school, then, apparently, the tax court would find that expense allowable.